-A 50-minute train brings you to Sigulda, which run approximately every two hours from Riga Pasažieru Station and costs less than 2 Euro.
-I’ve used the Latvian Railways (PV) service and its cost-effective, comfortable, and not difficult to navigate.
+A 50-minute train brings you to Sigulda, which runs approximately every two hours from Riga Pasažieru Station and costs less than 2 euros.
+I’ve used the Latvian Railways (PV) service, and it’s cost-effective, comfortable, and not difficult to navigate.
 You can find and book Latvian trains here.

-The A2 road connects Riga and Sigulda on a one hour, 52.7km drive.
+The A2 road connects Riga and Sigulda on a one-hour, 52.7km drive.
 My second trip to Sigulda was via a road trip.
-It certainly made things a lot easier and is an ideal accompaniment if you want to get to all major highlights outside the centre, such as the Turaida Museum.
+It made things easier and is an ideal accompaniment if you want to get to all the major highlights outside the centre, such as the Turaida Museum.

 Where to Stay in Sigulda, Latvia

 The Sigulda Hotel is an elegant building set in a leafy area close to Sigulda’s Castles and the famed Bobsleigh track.
-A restaurant serves international cuisine, and a swimming pool, sauna and steam room add to the relaxation after a day out in nature.
+A restaurant serves international cuisine, and a swimming pool, sauna, and steam room add to the relaxation after a day in nature.

 Spa Hotel Ezeri is a lakeside property close to the centre of Sigulda.
-With a focus on wellness, you can enjoy the sauna, steam bath and whirlpool, amongst other treatments.
-There is even a dedicated garden for relaxation and filled with the sounds of nature.
-Kakitis is another spa property, built as an alpine-style guesthouse.
+With a focus on wellness, you can enjoy the sauna, steam bath, and whirlpool, amongst other treatments.
+There is even a dedicated garden for relaxation, filled with the sounds of nature.
+Kakitis is another spa property built as an alpine-style guesthouse.

 Traditional and Private Properties

-This post was created in collaboration with Magnetic Latvia and Traverse Events as part of the #TasteOfLatvia campaign.
+This post was created in collaboration with Magnetic Latvia as part of the #TasteOfLatvia campaign.